 So what can we do about it?
 If it happens in your garden after you’ve bought the plants the best course of action is to do nothing.
 Fertilizing won’t help and neither will additional water.
 I feel adding more water might hurt it because if the rose is not actively growing, it’s not taking up water and you may drown it.
 Additional fertilizer may push it too fast and burn it out.
 Let nature’s natural rhythms wake it up.

-I will advice you to make note of which roses are not growing and even take some photos.
+I will advise you to make note of which roses are not growing and even take some photos.
 Good Garden Centers stand behind their products and if the rose never starts to grow they will replace it.
 However, you need to have evidence.

 The above is a likely scenario with mail order roses where you can’t see them before you buy them.
 If you buy roses locally in pots to help avoid this make sure to look for roses that are actively growing.
 If you buy bareroot roses locally, look for ones with the bud eyes starting to swell or even pushing small growth.
 Avoid bareroot roses with leaves on them because in my opinion they are too far ahead of themselves in pushing new growth.
 Frequently when you plant these roses the leaves die and rose often follows because there is no root system to support that top growth.